raymondchua/raymondchua.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: McGill University & Mila
+subtitle: Hey there and a warm welcome!

 profile:
   align: right